qmk/qmk_firmware/docs/feature_leader_key.md

 By default, the Leader Key feature will filter the keycode out of [`Mod-Tap`](mod_tap.md) and [`Layer Tap`](feature_layers.md#switching-and-toggling-layers) functions when checking for the Leader sequences.
 That means if you're using `LT(3, KC_A)`, it will pick this up as `KC_A` for the sequence, rather than `LT(3, KC_A)`, giving a more expected behavior for newer users.

-While, this may be fine for most, if you want to specify the whole keycode (eg, `LT(3, KC_A)` from the example above) in the sequence, you can enable this by added `#define LEADER_KEY_STRICT_KEY_PROCESSING` to your `config.h` file.
+While, this may be fine for most, if you want to specify the whole keycode (eg, `LT(3, KC_A)` from the example above) in the sequence, you can enable this by adding `#define LEADER_KEY_STRICT_KEY_PROCESSING` to your `config.h` file.
 This will then disable the filtering, and you'll need to specify the whole keycode.

 ## Customization

 The Leader Key feature has some additional customization to how the Leader Key feature works.
 It has two functions that can be called at certain parts of the process.
 Namely `leader_start()` and `leader_end()`.

 The `leader_start()` function is called when you tap the `KC_LEAD` key, and the `leader_end()` function is called when either the leader sequence is completed, or the leader timeout is hit.